7 MIN READ

 Early Season Hail Damage

 Spring thunderstorms can bring the threat of damaging hail to young corn plants.
-The potential for any yield loss depends on the plant’s stage of growth, environmental conditions after the hail event, size of hail stones, and severity of damage.
+The potential for any yield loss depends on the growth stage of the crop, the size of the hail stones, the severity of the damage, and environmental conditions after the hail event.
 A general recommendation is to wait at least five days before evaluating hail damage to young corn plants because of these factors and the potential for recovery.

 The survival of young corn plants is largely dependent on the location and health of the plant’s growing point.
-The growing point generally remains protected below the soil surface until the collar of the sixth leaf (V6 growth stage) is visible (Figure 1).
+The growing point generally remains protected below the soil surface until the collar of the sixth leaf is visible (V6 growth stage, Figure 1).
 When the growth stage is greater than V6, the growing point becomes susceptible to direct damage from hail stone hits.
 The five-day wait is recommended to determine if the growing point is pushing new tissue through damaged leaves.
-If the growing point is damaged, recovery is doubtful.1 For more information regarding corn growth stages, please see Corn Growth Stages and Growing Degree Units.
+If the growing point is damaged, recovery is doubtful.1 For more information regarding corn growth stages, please see Determining Corn Growth Stages.

 To assess potential growing point damage, select random plants throughout the field, dig up the plant, and cut the stalk vertically to expose the pyramid-shaped tissue near the base (Figure 2).
 The growing point should be healthy in appearance without any dark spots.
 Dark spots could indicate that the tissue is beginning to mold or rot.
 The size of the hail stones is important because pea sized hail is unlikely to cause damage to a protected growing point.
 However, if soil is wet from heavy rain and large hail stones (around golf ball size) strike the soil and plant, the stones could penetrate deep enough to damage the growing point.